THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 THEY KNEW.

-Days petrol in reserve — May 10
+Days petrol in reserve — highest since 2023

 What you're about to read is not a conspiracy theory.
 Every quote, every date, every number on this page comes from official government statements, verified news reports, and public records.
 We've just put them in order.
 Side by side.
 Above the line and below it.